pculllback/atml3-docs/source/index.html.md

     ],
 ```

-In this example, product type "produkt_1" would be chosen if and only if the truthExpression of the property "my_property" evalues to true.
-Otherwise, the "default" product type would be chosen.
+In this example, story type "produkt_1" would be chosen if and only if the truthExpression of the property "my_property" evalues to true.
+Otherwise, the "default" story type would be chosen.

 # Sentences